5axes/SpoonAntiWarping/README.md

 - **Clicking existing Tab deletes it**

-- **Clicking existing Tab + Ctrl** switch automaticaly to the ***Rotatle Tool*** to modify the position of the "Spoon Anti-Warping".
+- **Clicking existing Tab + Ctrl** switch automaticaly to the ***Rotate Tool*** to modify the orientation of the "Spoon Anti-Warping" tab.

-* The height of the tabs is automaticaly set to the Initial Layer Height.
+* The height of the tabs is automaticaly set to the Initial Layer Height + layer height according to the number of layer define in the plugin options.

 >Note: it's easier to add/remove tabs when you are in "Solid View" mode